-- 1. This report describes the exploratory longline fishery for toothfish (Dissostichus spp.) in Subarea 48.6.
+1. This report describes the exploratory longline fishery for Antarctic toothfish (Dissostichus mawsoni) in Subarea 48.6.
 This fishery began as a new fishery in 1997 (Conservation Measure (CM) 114/XV).
 Following the Commission's decision that high levels of illegal, unreported and unregulated (IUU) fishing for Dissostichus spp. in the Convention Area had rendered it unrealistic to consider this fishery as 'new' (CCAMLR-XVIII, paragraph 10.14), the fishery was reclassified as exploratory in 2000.
+Prior to 2017, this fishery was an exploratory fishery for Dissostichus spp., however, in order to better align the target species with the assessment process the target species was specified as D. mawsoni, with any Patagonian toothfish (D. eleginoides) caught counting towards the catch limit for D mawsoni.

-Since 2004, licensed longline vessels have fished in Subarea 48.6 for Dissostichus spp., originally targeting primarily Patagonian toothfish (Dissostichus eleginoides), but more recently Antarctic toothfish (D. mawsoni) has dominated the catches. - 2.
-The current limits on the exploratory fishery for Dissostichus spp. in Subarea 48.6 are described in CM 41-04.
+2. The current limits on the exploratory fishery for D. mawsoni in Subarea 48.6 are described in CM 41-04.
 From 2008 to 2013, the precautionary catch limit for Dissostichus spp. was set at 400 tonnes; 200 tonnes north of 60°S (small-scale research units (SSRUs) A and G) and 200 tonnes south of 60°S (SSRUs B-F).
-In 2014 the catch limit was revised to 538 tonnes and applied to a suite of research blocks (see Figure 1).
+In 2014, the catch limit was revised to 538 tonnes and applied to a suite of research blocks (see Figure 1).
+The catch limit was revised to reflect D. mawsoni as the target species in 2017.